celestinhermez/music-genre-classification/README.md

  This is a problem which is known to be hard, and we believe there is still room for improvement there

+## Acknowledgements

+We are very grateful to TensorFlow's tutorials, Google Colab example notebooks and Google's developer codelabs for snippets of useful code used in this repository.
+Sources are attributed where necessary.